mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

        * Current valid values are:
        *   - "stale":           The pool was cleared, making the connection no longer valid
        *   - "idle":            The connection became stale by being available for too long
-       *   - "error":           The connection experienced an error, making it no longer valid
+       *   - "connectionError": The connection experienced an error, making it no longer valid
        *   - "poolClosed":      The pool was closed, making the connection no longer valid */
       reason: string|Enum;